Waratah West

 Waratah West is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Waratah West's dwelling structure, as per the latest Census, consisted of 85.2% houses and 14.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compared to Non-Metro NSW's 82.6% houses and 17.4% other dwellings.
-Home ownership in Waratah West stood at 25.8%, with mortgaged dwellings at 29.1% and rented ones at 45.1%.
-The median monthly mortgage repayment was $1,853, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent figure in Waratah West was $390, compared to Non-Metro NSW's $330.
+Waratah West's dwelling structures, as per the latest Census, consisted of 85.2% houses and 14.8% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This compares to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Waratah West stood at 25.8%, with mortgaged properties at 29.1% and rented dwellings at 45.1%.
+The median monthly mortgage repayment was $1,853, higher than Regional NSW's average of $1,733.
+The median weekly rent was $390, compared to Regional NSW's $330.
 Nationally, Waratah West's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing